temporalio/documentation/docs-src/cloud-context/saml-how-to-configure-with-azure-ad.md

    urn:auth0:prod-tmprl:ACCOUNT_ID-saml
    ```

-   A correctly formed entity identifier resembles the following:
+   A correctly formed entity identifier looks like this:

    ```bash
    urn:auth0:prod-tmprl:f45a2-saml